An investment fund managed for a limited number of investors with a specialized mandate.

 A method for evaluating the performance of a portfolio or fund manager.
 Attribution analysis is used to estimate the percentage of excess return explained by key drivers such as benchmark-relative country or sector weights.

-Australia Dollar/U.S. Dollar
+Australian Dollar/U.S. Dollar

 Barrel of Oil Equivalent (BOE)